 The Left Brain Responds:

 Thanks for the kind words about the blog.
-I always try to provide helpful, unbiased information when answering your questions.
+We always try to provide helpful, unbiased information when answering your questions.
 And your question in particular is a good one because there is a lot of misinformation out there about Sodium Lauryl Sulfate (SLS) and shampoo.

 Is SLS bad?